The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 Now let $r \geq 0$ be given, and let $\abf = (a_1,\ldots,a_r)$ be a (possibly empty) finite tuple of elements $a_i \in k_0^\times$.
 We denote the complement of $\abf$ in $\Gbb_m$ (over $k_0$) as

 For instance, $\U_\abf = \Gbb_m$ if $\abf = \varnothing$ is empty, and $\U_\abf = \Pbb^1 \smallsetminus \{0,1,\infty\}$ is the tripod if $\abf = (1)$.

-We will furthermore consider a small category $\Ucal_\abf$ which is constructed from a positive-dimensional birational system $\Ucal$ and $\U_\abf$ as follows: \begin{enumerate} \item The objects of $\Ucal_\abf$ are given by $\Ucal \cup \{\U_\abf\}$. \item The morphisms in $\Ucal_\abf$ are the inclusions among the objects in $\Ucal$, and all of the dominant morphisms $U \rightarrow \U_\abf$ for $U \in \Ucal$. \end{enumerate} Our first main theorem concerning the mod-$\ell$ I/OM as stated above shows the bijectivity of the Galois representation for such categories, if the birational system has sufficiently large dimension.
+We will furthermore consider a small category $\Ucal_\abf$ which is constructed from a positive-dimensional birational system $\Ucal$ and $\U_\abf$ as follows: \begin{enumerate} \item The objects of $\Ucal_\abf$ are given by $\Ucal \cup \{\U_\abf\}$. \item The morphisms in $\Ucal_\abf$ are the inclusions among the objects in $\Ucal$, the identity on $\U_\abf$, and all of the dominant morphisms $U \rightarrow \U_\abf$ for $U \in \Ucal$. \end{enumerate} Our first main theorem concerning the mod-$\ell$ I/OM as stated above shows the bijectivity of the Galois representation for such categories, if the birational system has sufficiently large dimension.

-\begin{maintheorem} Let $k_0$ be in infinite perfect field of characteristic $\neq \ell$.
+\begin{maintheorem} Let $k_0$ be an infinite perfect field of characteristic $\neq \ell$.
 Let $\Ucal$ be a birational system of dimension $\geq 5$, and let $\abf = (a_1,\ldots,a_r)$ be a (possibly empty) finite tuple of elements of $k_0^\times$.
 Then the canonical Galois representation

 is an isomorphism. \end{maintheorem}